-Warehouse best practices include choosing the right inventory storage system that will optimize the picking, packing, and shipping process to ensures order accuracy, efficiency, and speed.
+Warehouse best practices include choosing the right inventory storage system that will optimise the picking, packing, and shipping process to ensures order accuracy, efficiency, and speed.

-Reorganizing routes or zones, or even an entire warehouse, can seem like a daunting and time-consuming project.
-You will need to determine how to best store inventory to optimize carrying costs, move large amounts of inventory to different locations, and make sure its done correctly so it doesn’t cause any issues during the picking process.
+Reorganising routes or zones, or even an entire warehouse, can seem like a daunting and time-consuming project.
+You will need to determine how to best store inventory to optimise carrying costs, move large amounts of inventory to different locations, and make sure its done correctly so it doesn’t cause any issues during the picking process.

-To optimize storage and warehouse processes, be sure to learn how warehouse slotting works, so you can organize your warehouse around functionality and efficiency.
+To optimise storage and warehouse processes, be sure to learn how warehouse slotting works, so you can organise your warehouse around functionality and efficiency.

 4. Implement a warehouse management system